makingdevices/SolarCharger/README.md

 Instructions of use:

-- As soon as you connect the main power, the output voltage will be activated
+- As soon as you connect a battery, the output voltage will be activated.
+- The solar panel can go from 3V to 20V, as it uses the chip BQ24210.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Assembly New Board
+- [x] Assembly New Board
-- [ ] Test with electronic Load.
+- [x] Test with electronic Load.
-- [ ] Validate ratings
+- [x] Validate ratings

 See the [open issues](https://github.com/makingdevices/SolarCharger/issues) for a full list of proposed features (and known issues).

-State: Project <b>UNFINISHED</b> - 08/01/2023
+State: Project <b>FINISHED</b> - 12/09/2023

 Priority: <b>High</b>